-When people think of working out, they probably don’t instantly think about climbing up a set of stairs, yet in reality, stair climbing is one of the most effective forms of cardio exercise that you could wish for.
+When people think of working out, they probably don’t instantly think about climbing up a set of stairs, yet in reality, stair climbing is one of the most effective forms of cardio exercise you could wish for.

-Climbing up a set of stairs at home is beneficial enough, but the stairs we’re talking about today are very different, because today, we’re talking about a machine in the gym known as the stair climber.
+Climbing up a set of stairs at home is beneficial enough, but the stairs we’re talking about today are very different because today, we’re talking about a machine in the gym known as the stair climber.

 Absolutely, which is why the stair climber machine is currently one of the most popular pieces of gym kit such as the elliptical machine.